Back to blog

 Interface Style Changes

-Try changing the theme in the simulator (A).
+Try changing the theme in the simulator (Command + Shift + A).
 You'll notice that the spinner's color doesn't change.

 To fix this, we need to register for interface style changes.
 Let's add a method that handles the changes and register for changes in the initializer.